 - Damper replacement

-A homeowner in the Boxelder Estates subdivision called me last spring with water stains on his ceiling near the chimney.
-The chimney crown had multiple cracks, allowing water infiltration.
-We repaired it for $850, preventing what could have become a $5,000+ problem if left unaddressed.
+A homeowner over in the Boxelder Estates subdivision called me last spring with water stains on his ceiling near the chimney.
+The chimney crown had several cracks letting water in.
+We repaired it for $850, which kept it from turning into a $5,000-plus problem down the road.

 Detailed Pricing Breakdown for Wellington Chimney Services

-Let me be transparent about costs.
-I believe in upfront pricing because nobody likes surprises on their bill.
+Let me be straight about costs.
+I price things up front because nobody likes a surprise at the bottom of the bill.

 Standard Service Pricing Table